pellierd/pddl4j/README.md

 > ./gradlew javadoc

-####3.5 How to run examples ?
+####3.5 How to run existing planner?

-Examples are available in the "examples" directory of the distribution.
-For instance, this archive contains a simple planner based on A* search strategy called AHSP.
-To launch the example use the following command line:
+Planners are available in the "planners" package of the distribution.
+For instance, this archive contains a simple planner based on A* search strategy called HSP.
+To launch this planner use the following command line:

 > java -javaagent:build/libs/pddl4j-2.0.0.0-SNAPSHOT.jar -server -Xms2048m -Xmx2048m fr.uga.pddl4j.planners.hsp.HSP -o pddl/blocksworld/domain.pddl -f pddl/blocksworld/p15.pddl